 “This inclusive growth support will provide an attractive route into future job opportunities and career pathways and we are particularly keen to support unemployed entering this sector, attracting more women into construction and engineering and supporting existing employees with new skills.”

 CEO of Fife Council, Steve Grimmond, who chairs the City Region Deal’s integrated regional employability and skills board, said: “The HCI project demonstrates the regional reach for both urban and rural areas of this City Region Deal.

 ‘This is one of seven flagship projects to support inclusive communities and regional growth and it is positive, given our sustainable development ambitions, that so many of these work-ready courses are aligned to our future low carbon infrastructure.”

 Keep your skills up to date with training from ECTA

-Without the right skills, your business will not be able to provide the necessary services to homes in your local area.
-ECTA has a wonderful range of renewables courses, designed to help you with the next steps in your career.
+Without the right skills, your business will not be able to provide the necessary energy services to homes in your local area.
+ECTA has a wonderful range of renewable energy courses, designed to help you with the next steps in your career.
 Check out our available courses or get in touch to find out more.